14 Ways to Lower Triglycerides Naturally

 Conditions that raise triglycerides

 Certain health conditions can cause high triglycerides, so let your doctor know your medical history or any unusual symptoms you may have.
-This could shed some light on your levels, says Joel Kahn, MD, clinical professor of medicine at Wayne State University School of Medicine in Detroit and associate professor of medicine at Oakland University Beaumont School of Medicine in Rochester, MI.
+This could shed some light on your levels, says Joel Kahn, MD, clinical professor of medicine at Wayne State University School of Medicine in Detroit and associate professor of medicine at Oakland University Beaumont School of Medicine in Rochester, Michigan.
 For example, he says conditions such as prediabetes, diabetes, liver disease, and thyroid disease could be responsible for high triglycerides.
 But lifestyle factors have a huge impact on your triglycerides as well, so before your doctor prescribes medication, you may want to try to lower them naturally.
 Here’s how to do it.

 Cut refined carbs

 Overeating is one of the most common causes of high triglycerides, according to the American Heart Association.
 Dr. Miller stresses the importance of making healthier food choices and limiting simple carbs like those found in white bread, pasta, cakes, cookies, and many snacks.
-“Since excess sugar is converted into triglycerides in the bloodstream, eating foods high in refined carbs can cause a spike in TG levels,” says registered dietitian Erin Palinski-Wade, RD, a dietitian and certified diabetes educator in Hamburg, NJ, and the author of 2 Day Diabetes Diet.
+“Since excess sugar is converted into triglycerides in the bloodstream, eating foods high in refined carbs can cause a spike in TG levels,” says registered dietitian Erin Palinski-Wade, RD, a dietitian and certified diabetes educator in Hamburg, New Jersey, and the author of 2 Day Diabetes Diet.
 Do yourself a favor by replacing simple carb foods with these best foods for your heart.

 One of the best answers to the question of how to lower triglycerides is to burn more calories through exercise.
-A Scientific Statement from the American Heart Association (AHA) states that moderately intensive activity is associated with a 20 percent lower triglyceride level when compared to no activity.
+A Scientific Statement from the American Heart Association (AHA) notes that moderately intense activity is associated with a 20 percent lower triglyceride level when compared to no activity.
 In addition, “exercise helps to increase the good HDL cholesterol, which helps to reduce triglyceride levels,” Palinski-Wade says.
 In a study in the journal Sports Medicine, aerobic exercise was shown to have the greatest impact on lowering triglyceride levels.
 According to the Centers for Disease Control and Prevention (CDC), adults should strive for 150 minutes of physical activity every week.
 If you’re just beginning an exercise regimen, use these simple tips to start exercising when you’re overweight.

 Limit your alcohol intake

 While you may want to sip on a glass of wine after a long day, go easy: Drinking too much alcohol is one of the unhealthy habits that are worse for you than you thought.
-Alcohol can raise your triglyceride levels while also contributing to high blood pressure, obesity, and increased diabetes risk, according to the AHA.
+Alcohol can raise your triglyceride levels while also contributing to high blood pressure, obesity, and increased type 2 diabetes risk, according to the AHA.
 “Alcohol is a source of empty calories and sugar—when this excess energy goes unused, it can begin to collect and build up as triglycerides in the blood,” explains Palinski-Wade.
 “Some suggests moderate alcohol intake can raise TG levels by 50 percent or more.”
 The AHA recommends that men have no more than two drinks per day while women keep it to one drink daily.
 “But if you are looking to lower TG levels, refraining from alcohol may be your best option,” Palinski-Wade says.

 Eat—and drink—less added sugar